Defamation laws in Costa Rica have undergone significant changes in recent years. Here are some important points to consider:

 Can the media be held liable for defamation in Costa Rica?

 Yes, the media can be held liable for defamation in Costa Rica.
-However, they have some protections under the law, such as the right to report on matters of public interest and the right to express opinions based on true facts.
+However, they have some legal protections, such as the right to report on matters of public interest and the right to express opinions based on true facts.